II.6: Q8_0 quantization

 The model code barely changes.
 That's the payoff of the Tensor/Backend abstraction.
 Two spots in src/model/qwen3/forward.rs need to handle a Q8_0 tensor where they previously assumed FP32.

-FP32 weight matrices have to be transposed at load time so matmul sees them in the right orientation.
-Q8_0 weight tensors already arrive row-major per output feature (and transpose_2d would panic on them anyway), so loading one is just: use it as is.
+FP32 weight matrices get transposed at load time, not because of how they arrive (every GGUF weight arrives [out_features, in_features]) but because our FP32 matmul consumes its right-hand side as [n, p].
+The Q8_0 kernels were written to consume the native orientation (and transpose_2d would panic on quantized data anyway), so loading a Q8_0 weight is just: use it as is.
 Both spots are a single new match arm:

 match embed.as_data() {